Seteeri/Particle/snippets/notes/PARTICLE.md

     * TEST LAYOUT OF EXISTING DATA

   * Refactor [Nxt Week]
+    * Is there a way to map modifier keys to Car or Pair/Cdr?
     * Technically '*list and '*main can be different, i.e. sublist can be on same line as parent list
       * It can't unless layout swapped...
     * Fix magic numbers
     * Refeactor "*0" mov-part-abv> into cursor fn
-    * Refactor cmd-make-nl
-      * What happens in a Y layout -> Make column? maybe later...
+    * Make columns for Y layout?
     * Should swap-layout recurse or not?
       * Maintain substructure
       * Do first level or immediate